Is There Really No Cure For PCOS?

 If I go back to living the way I was previously then I’ll likely develop PCOS again.
 A cure means that the disorder can never come back.
 PCOS is a complex and multi-factorial syndrome.
 As such, I doubt there ever will be a single cure.
 However, this does not mean that you cannot reverse it entirely and not have PCOS anymore.

-Complete reversal is as good as a cure to me.
+Think of it like putting PCOS into remission, which is as good as a cure to me.
 We need to focus on reversing PCOS.
 To do this, we need to understand all of the factors that contribute to the hormonal metabolic storm which is going on inside our bodies.
 The current widely held belief that there is no cure for PCOS leaves women believing that they are the victim of a condition that they have no control over.

 The ‘Cure For PCOS’: Is It Really Possible To Reverse It?